davatorium/rofi/doc/rofi.1.markdown

 Make **rofi** react like a normal application window.
 Useful for scripts like Clerk that are basically an application.

-`-[no-]restore-focus`
+`-[no-]steal-focus`

-Make rofi restore focus to window that held it when launched.
+Make rofi steal focus on launch and restore close to window that held it when launched.

 ### Matching